Skip to Content

 • Why Fort Myers Pedestrian Fatalities Are More Common at Night in 2025

 Pedestrian accidents in Fort Myers are a significant safety problem.
 These accidents happen more often at night, raising the question: What time of day do most Fort Myers pedestrian fatalities happen?
-There are many reasons why more pedestrian accident occur at night in Fort Myers.
+There are many reasons why more pedestrian accidents occur at night in Fort Myers.
 Poor lighting makes it hard for drivers to see people.
 Wearing dark clothes without reflective gear exacerbates the issue.
 Unsafe road designs also increase the chance of accidents.
 Roads often lack improvements to keep people safe.

 Key Takeaways